QuentinMadura/resources/README.md

 ## Data visualisation

 ### graphql-birdseyev
-iew any GraphQL schema as a dynamic and interactive graph.
+View any GraphQL schema as a dynamic and interactive graph.

 ## Debugging